 - Half price and free broadband

 Many of the cheapest broadband deals are run on half price or free broadband offers where you pay nothing, or a heavily reduced monthly fee, for the first 6-12 months of the contract.
-These can be excellent value, but remember to consider the cost of the deal after this offer has expired.
+These can be excellent value, but remember to compare the cost of the deal after this offer has expired.

 - Beware of budget providers